mattlbrody/homelikeclone/README.md

 A functional and visual replica of thehomelike.com built using React and Redux with data I was able to get from their API.

-Note: I still have a lot of refactoring to do, but the end result looks really good which is what I was initially going for.

 This is how I did it.

 ### The data